 The humanitarian-peace-development nexus is the core constituent component of Shalom-SCCRR’s methodology enabling people to meet their basic and ontological human needs, and actualise their potential.
 This approach is not only about transforming violent manifest conflict primarily to settlement, which is only the absence of direct violence (negative peace), it is also about addressing the issues of structural violence as a necessary ingredient needing paramount attention in order to achieve positive peace (resolution).

 Shalom-SCCRR’s core values within a framework of human rights and the dignity of life are non-violent conflict transformation, integral human development and security, integrity, respect for local culture/traditions, and justice.
-These core values is significantly manifested not only our work but in the quality of our board, management, staff and partner institutions-collaborators-consulters around the world. (see website; www.shalomconflictcenter.org ).
+These core values are significantly manifested not only in our work but in the quality of our board, management, staff and partner institutions-collaborators-consulters around the world. (see website; www.shalomconflictcenter.org ).

 In semi-arid underdeveloped zones of inter-ethnic conflict as well as the contexts of religious ideological extremism the interventions by Shalom-SCCRR involve extraordinary diplomatic, organisational and logistical efforts from the board, management and the Shalom-SCCRR support units around the world.
 Much appreciation to each and everyone involved from the tens of thousands of people you have benefitted immensely.
 Shalom-SCCRR condemns the abominable crime of human trafficking and financially supports interventions to counter this evil.
 Of significant note also are the continuing Shalom-SCCRR interethnic and interreligious peace and educational interventions in South Sudan.